St. Patrick's Cross

 Many crosses in the name of Saint Patrick have a Celtic design, since that design was vogue when Patrick journeyed to Ireland in the 5th century.
 However, flags named after St. Patrick have a completely different cross.

 Who was St. Patrick?
 And why was the red saltire chosen?

 Patrick was born in Kilpatrick, Scotland (other accounts say somewhere in England or Wales), in the year 387 (or 371 by other accounts).
 He lived a remarkably long life; some sources say he was 73 when he died, others say he was 106, and yet other accounts age him to 122!

-The red saltire on a white ground probably comes from the Duke of Leinster's coat of arms.
+The red saltire on a white ground probably comes from the coats-of-arms of aristocrats such as the FitzGeralds or the Duke of Leinster.

 The saltire is used on many other national flags.
 As a white cross on a blue ground, it is known as St. Andrew's Cross and seen on the flag of Scotland.
 This was merged with the St. Patrick's Cross and England's St. George's Cross, to make the United Kingdom's Union Flag ('Union Jack').

 Whilst Patrick did much of his ministry in Ulster, he is a Catholic saint and therefore shunned by many of today's Loyalists in Ulster.
 Rather than the St. Patrick's Cross, they prefer the Orange Cross.

 -Main source: New Advent Catholic Encyclopedia

 -See also St. Brighid's Cross